nschomberg/react-shadow-text/README.md

 ##  Props

-This component takes the following optional props:
+`react-shadow-text` takes the following optional props:

   * __blurShadow__: Boolean - Whether to blur the text shadow or not.
 Defaults to `true`.
   * __className__: String - An optional additional classname to give the component.